Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

     azd env set AZURE_OPENAI_EMB_DEPLOYMENT_VERSION 1
     ```

-4. Set the deployment Sku name to "GlobalStandard" :

-    ```shell
-    azd env set AZURE_OPENAI_EMB_DEPLOYMENT_SKUNAME GlobalStandard
-    ```

-5. When prompted during `azd up`, make sure to select a region for the OpenAI resource group location that supports the text-embedding-3 models.
+4. When prompted during `azd up`, make sure to select a region for the OpenAI resource group location that supports the text-embedding-3 models.
 There are [limited regions available](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#embeddings-models).

 If you have already deployed: